Overseeding, intensive grazing (ROI only)

 Tetraploid Mixture

-Germinal’s Tetraploid Mixture is a specialist agricultural grass seed mix for overseeding in intensive grazing systems.
+A specialist tetraploid grass seed mixture for overseeding in intensive grazing systems.

 Tetraploid grass seed